• Skip to primary navigation

 A large pan containing cooked chicken and leeks along with cream, cheese and mustard.

-Four: Put the chicken and leek mixture in to a baking dish.
+Four: Put the chicken and leek mixture into a baking dish.

 A baking dish with a creamy chicken and leek mixture at the bottom.